manushikapoor/Java/README.md

 # Day 9
 1. Program using Servlets.
 # Day 10
-1. Servlet Connectivity with Database using JDBC
+1. Servlet Connectivity with Database using JDBC.
+# Day 11
+1.Simple JSP Program.